 Grab a pen, it’s about to get tasty…

 There’s something oddly comforting about choosing from 2 options in this world of extended menus – you can get the meat or veggie option, it comes with a pile of fries & slaw and costs just under £10 – it’s then your call if you want to add extras such as cheese, bacon or whatnot.
 There’s usually a special on as well, and a choice of simple sides.
 The drinks menu is mainly geared towards bourbon and beer (they have their very own beer made by Wiper & True).
 Two thumbs up.

-    Now on the verge of opening their third premises, you can currently find The Burger Joint on Whiteladies Road and North St, with their Fishponds branch arriving soon.
-I love the assemble-it-yourself menu (although there are some suggestions if you can’t decide) – you get a little pad with tickboxes, choose your meat/veg burger, sauces, toppings and type of bun, then select a side or two.
+Now on the verge of opening their third premises, you can currently find The Burger Joint on Whiteladies Road and North St. I love the assemble-it-yourself menu (although there are some suggestions if you can’t decide) – you get a little pad with tickboxes, choose your meat/veg burger, sauces, toppings and type of bun, then select a side or two.
 I’ve tried quite a few combos and they’ve all been great, and good value too.
 A well-deserved success!